-The goal of Django Girls is not only to teach people about programming, but to do it in a friendly and positive environment.
+The goal of Django Girls is not only to teach people about programming but to also do it in a friendly and positive environment.

 Django Girls events are inclusive, friendly and safe environments.
 Girls, women, ladies, gals and even men are allowed in.
 More than semantics we’re interested in a mindset.

 Django Girls events are welcoming for everyone.
 We want to spend a great day surrounded by fantastic people and have lots of fun together.
 We're not very serious people.

 Do selfies or Friday Hugs.
 Let people know that they're doing a great job and are awesome.
 Make friends.

 If you're hosting a remote workshop finding a place to focus can be a challenge for attendees who are participating from home.
 Explain to attendees and coaches that it is important they find a quiet place free from distractions as much as possible during the workshop.
 This will ensure your attendees get the most out of the experience.
 You may also want to advise attendees that using two screens would be beneficial where possible.
 This means that they can have the tutorial on one screen and your code on the other screen, so you do not have to switch back and forth.

 Each event has to follow and enforce our Code of Conduct.
 The CoC is a set of rules that aim to provide an inclusive environment for people of different genders, colors, religion or any other protected characteristic.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, should not be tolerated.

 You, as an organizer, have the right to take any action you deem appropriate, including a warning, temporary ban or permanent expulsion from the community.